 - Open games, the cards are visible throughout the game, and the player has to use analysis to solve solitaire.

 - Closed games, the cards are drawn from a face-down stock and the player has to use judgment because the sequence of cards is unknown until they appear.
 An excellent example of this would be Tri-Peaks Solitaire that features three pyramids of cards that you have to match up instead of the standard row of 8.

 - Half-open games, a hybrid group in between the two above.

 Solitaire is most likely from German or Scandinavian origin, the earliest written appearance dates in 1783.
 Internationally, the game of solitaire has many names.
 It is often called "Patience," especially in the UK and in France, the game is sometimes called "reussite."

 Solitaire was described in a German book of games as a competitive card game where players would take turns or play with separate decks of cards.
 The idea of playing solitaire entirely by one's self probably came out of people enjoying practicing for competitive games.

 In the 1980s, personal computers made solitaire famous again.
 Microsoft included the game as part of its Windows product line since Windows 3.0, starting from 1990.
 Nowadays, the game is often played online or on tablets.

-We collected 26 of the best free online solitaire games.
+We collected 27 of the best free online solitaire games.
 These games include browser games for both your computer and mobile devices, as well as solitaire games apps for your Android and iOS phones and tablets.
-Here we show you games 1 - 26, including 1 Suit Solitaire, Solitaire FRVR, Solitr, and many more free games.
-These solitaire games received a rating of 8.3 / 10 from 1728 votes.
+Here we show you games 1 - 27, including 1 Suit Solitaire, Solitaire FRVR, Spider Solitaire Online, and many more free games.
+These solitaire games received a rating of 8.4 / 10 from 1941 votes.